godiard/help-activity/source/sugar_features.rst

 .. image :: ../images/HelpSpeech1.png

-You can have Speak, or robot Alice, read aloud, selected text.
+You can have :doc:`/speak`, or robot Alice, read aloud, selected text.
 Here we demonstrate Alice reading text framed by :doc:`/help`.
 In Help, for instance, you can select a whole page of text, and have it read aloud to you while you explore that Activity.

 Try it now, Select the text in this frame.